HongHuangNeu/TweetClustering/README.md

-Text Clustering program in Scala
+Text Clustering program in Scala, used for the "sentiment radar" project of Information Retrieval course.
+K-Means algorithm is used for clustering.

 idAssign.scala transform a text file(one line per file) into a new file with key-text pairs